20 Careers That Require CPR Certification You Never Would Have Thought Of

 13. Teacher and School Staff

-Like mentioned above, children are prone to injury, illness and choking more so than adults so CPR and first aid knowledge is often a requirement among employers looking to hire staff at schools.
+As mentioned above, children are prone to injury, illness and choking so CPR and first aid knowledge is often a requirement among employers looking to hire staff at schools.
 Since teachers and staff are responsible for other people’s children they should know the in’s and out’s of child and infant CPR and first aid.

 Counselors see individuals who may be experiencing difficult times when mental and physical health is diminished.
 Counselors typically work with one individual, couple or family during long hours.
 Because of these conditions, knowing how to act in an emergency is crucial.